vaibhav-stpl/investorbook/react-prompt.md

 You met with the CEO and promised to deliver a clean, fast UI for working with the data -- in just four hours!
-The simplest option is to provide a basic CRUD interface for the three tables, but you have free reign to go beyond the basic requirement to show off your creativity and frontend wizardry.
+The simplest option is to provide a basic CRUD interface for the three tables, but if that looks too easy, the advanced version is to build a spreadsheet-style interface.

-### Basic Reqirement
+### Basic Version

 Build a simple CRUD interface that lets you add, view, edit, and delete records in the three tables.

-### Just one more thing...
+### Advanced Version

-If the basic requirement looks easy, you can take it further!
-For example, you could build a spreadsheet CRUD interface (similar to Google Sheets or Airtable) that includes useful features like infinite scroll, collaborative editing (you can try using Hasura Subscriptions for this), filtering, sort, search, the ability to copy paste from another spreadsheet, etc. Most likely not _all_ of those in 4 hours, but hopefully that gives you some inspiration.
-Feel free to use any open source packages that you'd like to pull in.
+Build a spreadsheet CRUD interface (similar to Google Sheets or Airtable) that includes useful features like infinite scroll, collaborative editing (you can try using Hasura Subscriptions for this), filtering, sort, search, the ability to copy paste from another spreadsheet, etc. Use your own discretion to decide which features to build in the allotted time.
+You can use any open source packages that you'd like to pull in.
+This is a lot to build in four hours, so it's reasonable to cut corners and focus on building a rough prototype.

 ## Tables